Skip to main content

 Use Responsive Search Ads (RSAs) or Call-Only Ads for targeted messaging in Search campaigns.

-• Call-Only Ad: This type of creative is specifically designed for mobile devices, encouraging users to call a business directly instead of clicking through to a website.
+• Call-Only Ads: A search ad format designed for mobile devices that encourages users to call a business directly, instead of clicking through to a website.

 Creating a Search creative